 4.1 Annual Report

 The permittee shall prepare an annual system-wide report covering the reporting period April 1 through March 31.
 The report shall be submitted by May 15th following the reporting period.
+EPD is preparing an electronic method of reporting (eReporting), EPD will notify the permittee when the system is available for use.
+Upon notification, the permittee will be required to resubmit the permit application electronically, and begin submitting the annual report electronically in accordance with EPD guidance.
 The report must include a comprehensive summary of all the SWMP activities conducted during the reporting period.
 The report shall be submitted using the form provided by EPD.
-The Phase I Medium Annual Report form is available on EPD’s website at www.gaepd.org.
+The Phase I Medium Annual Report form is available on EPD’s website at www.epd.georgia.gov.
 All applicable information required to complete the annual report shall be filled out and the certification statement shall be signed prior to submittal.
 A summary of the annual report requirements is as follows:

 4.1.1 The status of implementing the components of the SWMP that are established as permit conditions;